Acemartinov/monitorsh/readme.md

 #### To-do list:
  - get the site to read the log file
  - Make a web server
-    - Get the design
+    - Design the front-end
-    - Add a backend (database parsing the JSON files)
+    - Add a backend (maybe a databse?)
+    - Or the server could just store regular files and read those when requested